Power graphs of Moufang loops: Generalized octonion loops

 \section{Generalized octonion loops}

-To make the Theorem \ref{moufangDesc} more closely follow the result for groups we will investigate the loops $M(Q_{4n}, 2)$, which turn out to be precisely the generalized octonion loops.
+To make the Theorem \ref{moufangDesc2} more closely follow the result for groups we will investigate the the generalized octonion loops.
 We will show that they behave analogously to generalized quaternion groups.

-\begin{thm} A Moufang loop $M$ is a generalized octonion loop if and only if it is isomorphic to $M(Q_{4n}, 2)$. \end{thm}
+\begin{thm} A finite Moufang loop is generalized octonion if and only if it is a non-associative Moufang $p$-loop with a unique element of order $p$. \end{thm}

-\begin{proof} Let $M$ be a generalized octonion loop.
-Note that every associative subloop of $M$ is either cyclic or generalized quaternion since a finite $p$-group with every abelian subgroup cyclic is either cyclic or generalized quaternion \cite{Cartan}.